Spring and Upthrust Trading Strategy

 During a downtrend

-During a downtrend when a spring signal appears then we need a retest of that spring before we can go long.
+When a spring signal appears during a downtrend, we need a retest of that spring before we can go long.

 - Be sure that prior trends are over

 - Background: The background is extremely important.
-You should see strength in the background with stopping volume or a selling climax or an end of a falling market
+You should see strength in the background with stopping volume, a selling climax, or an end of a falling market.

 Spring and Volume